NelloKudo/osu-winello/README.md

 __WARNING__: you might need to close and relaunch your terminal to use the command.

-__General recommendations__: use -40ms offset to make up for Wine (or -25 if you're using audio compatibility mode)
+__General recommendations__: use -40/35ms offset to make up for Wine (or -25 if you're using audio compatibility mode)

 ## Flags:
 **Installation script:**
 ```
 ./osu-winello.sh # Installs the game
+./osu-winello.sh --basic # Installs the game with only dotnet40 and w/o tweaks
 ./osu-winello.sh uninstall # Uninstalls the game
 ```